Midlife in the United States (MIDUS 2), 2004-2006 (ICPSR 4652)

 Response Rates View help for Response Rates

-Detailed information regarding the response rates for various aspects of the MIDUS II data collection is located in the following documents: "Descriptions of MIDUS Samples" and "Field Report for MIDUS II Longitudinal Sample."
+Detailed information regarding the response rates for various aspects of the MIDUS II data collection is located in the following documents: "Documentation [PDF] sample_descriptions" and "Documentation [PDF] field_report".
 These documents are available for download through the ICPSR and NACDA Web sites.

 Presence of Common Scales View help for Presence of Common Scales